YizYah/using-t3/README.md

 ## Add a Real Database

 1. go to [PlanetScale](https://planetscale.com/) and set up a db there.
 Unfortunately, you will need to put in a CC to use them.
 You are allowed one free project per card.
+There are other alternatives, such as supabase.
 2. create a prisma database url, and then paste into your `.env` file replacing `DATABASE_URL`.
 Remove the old `DATABASE_URL` from Vercel and paste in the new.
+3. go to prisma/schema.prisma and update whatever you want.
+4. run `pnpm run db:push` and it will push your changes to your real db

 ## Add Auth